ibm-cloud-docs/power-iaas/power-requirements.md

 |         | #ELC2 | IEC 60309, 3P+N+G, 30 A | 380 - 415 V   | 3 Wye | 30 A (derated to 24 A) per phase | United States, Canada, Mexico, and Japan (European Style Power for US type countries) |
 | ECJL (C19) and ECJQ (C13) | #ECJ6 | CS8365C | 200 - 240 V | 3 Delta | 50 A or line (40 A derated) | United States, Canada |
 |         | #ECJ7 | IEC 60309, 3P+G | 200 - 240 V | 3 Delta | 60 A or line (48 A derated) | United States, Canada, Latin America, and Japan |
-{: caption="Table 1.
-Rack connectors with load capacity requirements" caption-side="bottom"}
+{: caption="Rack connectors with load capacity requirements" caption-side="bottom"}